3 Excellent Infusions that May Help Promote Digestion

 - Help reduce the feeling of “heaviness” in the stomach.

-- Help prevent nausea and vomiting.
+- Help reduce your risk of nausea and vomiting.

 Chamomile is another herb widely known for its medicinal properties.
-In addition to producing a sedative effect, chamomile tea after lunch or dinner may help you feel lighter.
+In addition to helping produce a sedative effect, chamomile tea after lunch or dinner may help you feel lighter.

 Boldo and its attributes

 Boldo infusion has a very unique taste.
 This drink helps stimulate liver function and gallbladder secretions, which may make it easier to digest fatty foods.
 To strengthen this effect, combine boldo tea with mint, chamomile, or tarragon.